PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 CoolerOffsetOn has to be larger than CoolerOffsetOff

-BrewName: Name of your beer in femrentation.
+BrewName: Name of your beer in fermentation.
 Will be for instance shown in the LCDisplay Plugin

-TargetTemp: Target temprature for your femrnetation process.
-This will be used for the automode.
-Howerver, you can set this also via the fermentercontrol item
+TargetTemp: Target temperature for your fermentation process.
+This will be used for the auto mode.
+However, you can set this also via the fermenter control item

 {% endhint %}

 The parameter Autostart defines if the fermentation logic should start automatically on a reboot or restart of CraftbeerPi4.
 You can enter a Name for your current fermentation.
 This will be used by the modified [LCDisplay Plugin](hardware.md#setting-up-the-hardware-for-brewing) and shown on the display for each fermenter during fermentation activity.
 The same is true for the second sensor.
 You can for instance use here a iSpindle and display the current gravity on your LCD Screen.

-You can also define your fermentation target temperature in the fermenter properties, but this can be also set via the fermenter controll on the dashboard.
+You can also define your fermentation target temperature in the fermenter properties, but this can be also set via the fermenter control on the dashboard.

 {% hint style="info" %}
-Don't forget to set Automode to 'No' whenever you have no active fermentation as it will switch on your logic after every restart of CraftbeerPi4
+Don't forget to set Auto mode to 'No' whenever you have no active fermentation as it will switch on your logic after every restart of CraftbeerPi4
 {% endhint %}

 Now click save and then you can add your Fermenter to the dashboard.